Skip to Main Content

 Cite your sources using the Publication Manual of the American Psychological Association (APA) 7th edition.

-Here are some online sources:
+Here are some online guides that will help with APA citation.

 Keeping Up and Managing Your Research